Fort Kochi - A Souvenir from India's Colonial Past

-Fort Kochi, a fishing village in pre-colonial India is seperated from the mainland of Kochi (Formerly known as Cochin) on the Western Coast of India and water-bound by the Arabian sea.
+Fort Kochi, a fishing village in pre-colonial India is separated from the mainland of Kochi (Formerly known as Cochin) on the Western Coast of India and water-bound by the Arabian sea.
 Its geographic setting elevates the gateway to Kerala and South India for its spice trade.
-This port of coastal India has attracted numerous explorers, travelers, traders overseas since centuries.
+This port of coastal India has attracted numerous explorers, travelers, traders overseas for centuries.

 We spent a day in the colorful coastal town of Fort Kochi on our last visit to Kerala in the summers of 2019.
-Being an off season for tourism, it seemed like a laid back little coastal town where you unwind in its pretty art cafes sipping on freshly brewed coffee or just strolled around the colourful lanes admiring its stretches of street arts, souvenirs and handicraft stores.
+Being an off-season for tourism, it seemed like a laid back little coastal town where you unwind in its pretty art cafes sipping on freshly brewed coffee or just strolled around the colorful lanes admiring its stretches of street arts, souvenirs and handicraft stores.

 Unfolding History in the Lanes Fort Kochi -

-We rode on a bike around the colourful lanes of Fort Kochi exploring the pre-independence cobbled paths of colonial India.
+We rode on a bike around the colorful lanes of Fort Kochi exploring the pre-independence cobbled paths of colonial India.